Helping Nature & working on conservation issues

 Vultures are very important in the ecosystem, but they are in trouble.
 They need your help to survive.
 Let's cross our hands to SAVE Vultures.

 The Vulture Conservation Programme

 The Vulture Conservation Programme (VCP) of Nature Rwanda is a long-term monitoring, implementation of conservation actions, as well as public awareness and support to save the six threatened vulture species found in Rwanda.
 Community members volunteer their time and efforts in monitoring vultures at their most utilized locations across the country.
-Volunteers also help to raise public awareness by giving presentations throughout community gatherings and meetings.
-Currently, the programme puts much efforts into:
+Volunteers also help to raise public awareness by giving presentations at community gatherings and meetings.
+Currently, the programme puts many efforts into:

 - Monitoring and rehabilitation wild population of vultures